-The Learn More Indiana Student Survey provides information about the degree to which Indiana students in grades eight through twelve make sound choices in areas that help students succeed in a rigorous curriculum and continue their education after high school.
+The Learn More Indiana Student Survey provides information about the degree to which Indiana students in grades three through twelve make sound choices in areas that help students succeed in a rigorous curriculum and continue their education after high school.

 Survey Content: The Learn More Indiana Survey consists of four data sets.
 The first data set address 1) students postsecondary plans, 2) student engagement, and 3) the degree to which students make sound choices in areas that impact college access and success.
 This data set appears on all schools’ surveys.
 The other three data sets are optional and are designed to help schools design sound school counseling programs that address student needs.
 These data sets address students’ guidance needs, student assistance needs, and students’ perceptions of the school counselors. *

 Survey Administration: The survey is administered online in the school setting by a school counselor, teacher, or school administrator.
 Most students take around 30 minutes to complete the survey.

 Survey Reports: Survey results are reported online immediately online following the survey.
 The public may view student choice and guidance needs data for an individual school, an individual county or the entire state.
 Data is also disaggregated by various student groups such as a specific grade level or gender.**